-The only public-key encryptions schemes supported at this time is are the Elliptic Curve Integrated Encryption Scheme (ECIES) and the the general construction of combining a key agreement scheme with a key wrap mechanism.
+The public-key encryption schemes supported are the Elliptic Curve Integrated Encryption Scheme (ECIES) and the general construction of combining a key agreement scheme with a key wrap mechanism.
 The first, ECIES, is specified in Section 5.1.
 The second general construction is specified in Section 5.2.